William Lyon (general): Biography

 Lyon was born in Los Angeles, California in 1923.
 Prior to entering the U.S. Army Air Corps in 1943, he attended the University of Southern California and the Dallas Aviation School and Air College.
-He completed Air War College in 1971 and the Air War College; Air National Guard and Air Force Reserve Senior Officers Orientation Course in 1972 and 1974.
+He completed the Air War College in 1971 and the Air National Guard and Air Force Reserve Senior Officers Orientation Course in 1972 and 1974.
 Additionally, he attended the Industrial College of the Armed Forces National Seminar in 1973.

 Lyon enlisted in the U.S. Army Air Corps as a reservist in 1943 and continued serving as a civilian flight instructor until he received a direct appointment as a flight officer in June 1944.
 During World War II, he was assigned to the 6th Ferrying Group and ferried aircraft to the Pacific and European theaters.
 In 1945 he was assigned to the North African Division of the Air Transport Command, returning to the United States in 1946.
-In 1947 he was commissioned as a second lieutenant and participated in various Reserve assignments until his voluntary recall to active duty in 1951.
-He was then assigned to Headquarters Air Training Command as a staff pilot and was later transferred to the Military Air Transport Service, flying air evacuation and ferrying missions.
-In 1953 he volunteered for a tour of duty in Korea and flew 75 combat missions in the C-46 and C-47.
+In 1947 he was commissioned as a second lieutenant, transferring from the U.S. Army Air Forces to the newly established U.S. Air Force that became a separate military service that same year.
+He then participated in various Reserve assignments until his voluntary recall to active duty in 1951.
+He was then assigned to Headquarters, Air Training Command (ATC) as a staff pilot and was later transferred to the Military Air Transport Service (MATS), flying air evacuation and ferrying missions.
+In 1953 he volunteered for a tour of duty in Korea and flew 75 combat missions in the C-46 Commando and C-47 Skytrain.